Do YOU Need a Universal Studios Japan Express Pass?

 Super Nintendo World™ is the newest attraction at Universal Studios Japan.
 It opened in March 2021 and it’s immensely popular.

-Therefore, if your main reason for visiting USJ is to do everything in Super Nintendo World™ and your trip is going to be ruined if that doesn’t happen, then buy an Express Pass that includes it.
+Therefore, if your main reason for visiting USJ is to do everything in Super Nintendo World™ and your trip is going to be ruined if that doesn’t happen, then you might want to buy an entry pass, or Express Pass that includes it.
 Right now, when the land is so incredibly popular it’s just not worth missing out.

 The Best Passes for Super Nintendo World™ are…